-• Establishes a Streamlined Leasing Pilot Program that would reduce the administrative red tape on most GSA leases, allow for and encourage space consolidations, and address upfront costs related to securing less expensive space.
+• Establishes a Streamlined Leasing Pilot Program that would reduce the administrative red tape on most GSA leases and allow for and encourage space consolidations.

 Strengthening Accountability and Oversight of Public Buildings

 Ensuring the acquisition and construction of new federal space is effectively overseen and managed is critical to ensuring taxpayer dollars are spent appropriately.